Iona College Brisbane: Performing Arts Centre and cultural activities

 These categories can be divided into three levels: beginner, intermediate and advanced.
 The bands use IPAC to perform and practice.
 The school also provides music lessons for students.

 Iona has been very successful in public speaking with various regional, state and national representatives.
 The Carter Shield is an annual public speaking competition between Moreton Bay College and Iona College.
 2006 celebrated the tenth year of this competition and in 2015, Iona College won the Shield for the twelfth time.

 Sport

 Iona College is a member of the Associated Independent Colleges (AIC).
 The College offers a variety of sports including: rugby union, soccer, water polo, cricket, Australian rules football, chess, volleyball, tennis, basketball, sailing, swimming, athletics, cross country, touch football, and mountain biking.
-Iona College has a reputation of winning the AIC Cross Country, Athletics and Volleyball aggregates.

 AIC premierships

 Iona College has won the following AIC premierships.